YonseiQC/2025-oop-and-ds/hw0.md

 Press <enter> to keep the current choice[*], or type selection number:
 ```

 Type the number which is for `gcc-14`.
+For example, for the above case, Selection "2" is for "gcc-14".
+Thus, type 2 and press enter &#x23CE;.
-Then we will get
+After that, we will get
 ```bash
 $ gcc --version
 gcc (Ubuntu 14.2.0-4ubuntu2~24.04) 14.2.0